Andreaj42/Andreaj42.github.io/pages/homelab.md

 ---

 # **HomeLab**
 My Homelab is more than just a technological hobby.
 It's my digital playground, where I explore, learn and create.
-In this section, I share my hardware and the projects I've completed, demonstrating my devotion to technological innovation and lifelong learning.
+In this section, I share the hardware and software I use, demonstrating my devotion to technological innovation and learning.

 # Hardware